-When I moved to Colorado two years ago, I’d never been on a pair of skis in my life.
-The concept of being excited for winter was still completely foreign to me, since on the East Coast it’s basically three months of grey, bone-chilling misery.
+When I moved to Colorado in 2013, I’d never been on a pair of skis in my life.
+The concept of being excited for winter was still completely foreign to me.
+I’m from the East Coast, where winter is basically three months of grey, bone-chilling misery.

-Like I said in my winter running blog, the most important part of any winter recreation outfit is your base layer.
+The most important part of any winter recreation outfit is your base layer.
 This is the layer closest to your skin.
 For skiing, it should be moisture-wicking and not too bulky.
 A cotton t-shirt will get wet with your sweat and stay wet, so some sort of synthetic fabric is your best bet.
 Under Armour Cold Gear is my favorite, but any non-cotton, long underwear type shirt and leggings will do.
 REI’s long underwear is actually pretty affordable (two colors are on sale as of 3/8/20!).
-I typically wear an Under Armour top and thick running tights as my base layer.
+I typically wear an Under Armour top and winter running tights as my base layer.

-If it’s not going to be sunny while you’re skiing, you will want to layer up as much as possible.
+If it’s not going to be sunny while you’re skiing, you will want to layer up a little bit more.
 For example, I’ve got some baggier long underwear that I’ll actually put over the running tights to really trap in all the heat.
 The long underwear are basically up to my armpits, so yeah, it’s a pretty hot look.
 But I’m using what I have!

 Here’s the typical progression I use: